GoAnimate is now Vyond. Learn More

 The music in your video, whether it’s a song or an instrumental piece, has a huge impact on how people perceive the tone of your video.
 The same clip can feel happy or sad depending on the tune you pair it with.

-Consider this commercial from Apple about their retina display laptops.
-The upbeat, whimsical song that plays in the background makes the video’s shots of people running feel energetic.
+Consider this Samsung laptop tour.
+The upbeat, whimsical song that plays in the background makes the video’s shots feel energetic.
+This song is available from Artlist.

 However, the video could have felt a bit scary and threatening if the shots of running people had been played with an ominous piece of music.